baselime/docs/sending-data/aws/cloudwatch-metrics.md

 ## Querying Amazon CloudWatch Metrics

 Once your AWS account is connected to Baselime, you can use any of the our clients to visualize and query your Amazon CloudWatch Metrics.
-You'll have access to all the metrics available in your AWS account, and you can use the [Observability Reference Language (ORL)](../oac/observability-reference-language/overview.md) to filter and aggregate the data in near real-time.
+You'll have access to all the metrics available in your AWS account, and you can filter and aggregate the data in near real-time.

 ---